ox-vgg/via/Citations.md

 * Tweet from @datasavyguy (https://twitter.com/datasavyguy/status/1044460850931789824) on 24 Sep.
 2018
 > This awesome annotations tool, my team @shell use it on daily basis, I highly recommend it.

+* Dr. Donald Kinghorn, Scientific Computing Advisor at Puget Systems,  29 June 2018, (https://www.pugetsystems.com/labs/hpc/Easy-Image-Bounding-Box-Annotation-with-a-Simple-Mod-to-VGG-Image-Annotator-1191/)
+> It turned out that it was difficult finding any annotation tool that could meet those requirements.
+I did find one that was "almost great".
+This post is about truning that "almost great" into "great" (for my use case).
+> With this simple modification I found I could do bounding-boxs and labels with 3 classes at a rate of 15-20 images per minute.
+> VIA 1.0.6 is contained in a single html file that does not load any external javascript libraries.
+It is nearly 5000 lines of mostly javascript.
+It did take me awhile to figure out how add the functionality that I wanted.
+What I did is not elegant or representative of good coding practice.
+It's just a simple quick "hack" to make it do what I want.
+> I'll end with a thank you to the VGG group for all of the great software they are making available to the community.